tommythetechie/just-build-websites/README.md

   * [Catch a Fire](https://www.catchafire.org/)
   * [Volunteer Match](https://www.volunteermatch.org/)
   * Find code-for-good groups on [Meetup](http://meetup.com)
-* Find a local issue that's important to you, and make a brochure site that supports your stance
 * Rebuild a previous project using a CMS or coding language you're curious about
-* Make a game powered by web tech (Maybe even participate in a [game jam](http://www.indiegamejams.com/))
 * Try to replicate an "IRL" visual effect using only CSS
-* Explore generative art
-* Challenge yourself to make a site under a certain kb limit
-* Identify a need you have in your daily life and make a web app that addresses it
  * Imagine what your favorite fictional character's website would look like
 * Explore web features on [Can I Use](http://caniuse.com/) and build a site with web features you've never heard of and/or used before
 * Showcase a personal collection: yours or someone else's
 * Research your genealogy and build a  tree
 * Gather personal data and use a chart/visualization library to present it--or come up with your own unique visualizations
 * Retool an existing site to load 10% faster (or set another performance benchmark and go for it)
-* Create a custom "start page" for new tabs in your browser.
-Perhaps use APIs to fetch information that's tailored to your interests.
-* Make a beautiful website using only text, no images
 * Tinker with an old site to make it more accessible to people with various abilities and technical setups
-* Style some free themes for a popular blogging service
 * Finally share your poetry / banjo covers / hidden talent
 * Reinvent the wheel: make a calculator, a personal finances web app, a time tracking app...
 * Practice making [style guides](http://styleguides.io/examples.html) by building one for an existing site.
 You might find yourself reducing current styles or refactoring duplicative code...